eloreprojects/programjs/README.md

 If you're interested in contributing to program.js, refer to [our guide](https://github.com/eloreprojects/programjs/blob/master/CONTRIBUTING.md).

 ## License
 We believe in open source projects.
-Our code is licensed under [The GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Our code is licensed under the MIT License..